gbohner/coexist/README.md

 ### Hospitalisations

-People with either symptomatic infection, or for other sicknesses (baseline hospitalisation) end up in hospital.
+People with either symptomatic infection or other diseases (baseline hospitalisation) end up in hospital.
 People in <span style="display: inline-block;background-color:#D1E2FF">S</span> health state may return to non-hospitalised <span style="display: inline-block;background-color:#D1E2FF">S</span> state, however for now we assume that COVID-symptomatic people in <span style="display: inline-block;background-color:#D1E2FF">I</span> state generally remain in hospital until they are <span style="display: inline-block;background-color:#D1E2FF">Recovered</span> or <span style="display: inline-block;background-color:#D1E2FF">Dead</span>.

 The rate of hospitalisation for a patient at a given age and infection stage is computed as the product of two independent rates, one based purely on the age (older people are generally more at risk of hospitalisation), and the other purely on how far the patient has progressed into the disease.
 We estimate the required parameters from hospitalisation data ([Hospital Episode Statistics](https://webarchive.nationalarchives.gov.uk/20180328130140/http://digital.nhs.uk/catalogue/PUB22378), [CHESS - COVID-19 Hospitalisation in England Surveillance System](https://www.england.nhs.uk/coronavirus/wp-content/uploads/sites/52/2020/03/phe-letter-to-trusts-re-daily-covid-19-hospital-surveillance-11-march-2020.pdf), [Imperial Report #8 - Symptom progression of COVID-19](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/report-8-symptom-progression-covid-19/)).